Outcasts pit their gifts against an ancient foe hellbent upon the destruction of the world

 Her head hurt.
 Her ribs also.
 Her back as well.
 And she was pretty sure one of her hips had been dislocated after she'd impacted the tree and come crashing through the muck.
 Sebile drew out a trembling hand and probed her scalp with her fingers.
 The hair at the back of her head felt sticky and matted, but she could not tell if her hand came away full of blood or full of mud.
 Probably both.
 A coppery odor riddled with filth hung heavy in the air all around where she lay.

 She uncurled and lay back, again considered the blanket of stars.
 She listened to the whispers on the breeze and the gurgle of the stream and was content that she yet lived.

 Closing her eyes, she forced herself to breathe slowly and focused intuitively upon her pains until she found calmness and a reasonable amount of tranquility.

 She cried out, rolled onto her right side and forced herself to her knees, teeth bared against excruciating pain.
 All along her body's length it felt as though she were shifting unnaturally.
 Her bones at her hip clacked and popped creating little lightbursts behind her eyes.
 She could hardly sit straight the pain in her back was so great.

 Again, she forced herself to breathe.
 Again she found tranquility.
 Again she monitored the breeze, scanned the gurgles from the stream, this time with her hands folded atop her lap, drooling slightly yet barely noticing the spittle passing her lips, the blood dripping down her nose, the swelling along her lips and her eyes.

-Sebile pulled the deepest breath she could manage and extended her fingers, forcing her fingertips deep as they could go into the softest ground she could find at her thighs.
-She closed her eyes and focused strictly upon the coolness within the loam at the ends of both hands.
+Sebile pulled the deepest breath she could manage and extended her fingers, forcing her fingertips deep as they could go into the softest soil she could find at her thighs.
+She closed her eyes and focused strictly upon the coolness within the loam.

 "Breathe." she thought to herself.
 "Just breathe.
 Breathe and concentrate."